Mage & Demon Queen

-Mage & Demon Queen is a fantasy-comedy webtoon created by Filipino artist Kuru (Color_LES).
+Mage & Demon Queen is a fantasy-comedy yuri webtoon created by Filipino artist Kuru (Color_LES).
 The series follows an adventurer mage, Malori, as she attempts to seduce the Demon Queen Velverosa of her RPG fantasy world.
 It began publishing weekly on WEBTOON in August 2018.
-The eleventh-most popular comic on the WEBTOON platform; as of January 2020 it had 86 million views, and as of December 2020 WEBTOON reported that it had 2.1 million subscribers.
+The eleventh-most popular comic on the WEBTOON platform; as of January 2020, it had 86 million views, and as of December 2020, WEBTOON reported that it had 2.1 million subscribers.
 In November 2019, WEBTOON released an official Spanish and French language version of the series.
 The webcomic updates weekly on Webtoon, and readers with the "Webtoon Fast Pass" can access pages earlier.
 By June 2021, 154 episodes had been published across three separate "seasons".

 In September 2019, characters from Mage & Demon Queen made an appearance in the ninth episode of WEBTOON promotional animated web series Let's Play, made to promote the Webtoon of the same name and the platform as a whole.
 This series marked WEBTOON's first foray into animation.
 In May 2020, Geek Tyrant expressed interest in a potential anime adaptation.